Career : 1902-10, 1912, 1914, 1916

 George Thomas Topping’s colourful career with the Carlton Football Club spanned 15 seasons, but only 125 games.
 An often brilliant, yet fiery-tempered forward, he played in all three of Carlton’s hat-trick of Premierships in 1906, ’07 and ’08.
 In 1910 he was suspended for 18 months, and remarkably, later became an umpire himself.

-George, who was born in Fitzroy, played his early football for Carlton Juniors, and was invited to a trial with the senior team in 1902 – the year new secretary (in fact, coach) Jack Worrall arrived at Princes Park on a mission to lift the Blues after years of struggle.
+George, who was born in Fitzroy, played his early football for Carlton Juniors in the VJFA, and was invited to a trial with the senior team in 1902 – the year new secretary (in fact, coach) Jack Worrall arrived at Princes Park on a mission to lift the Blues after years of struggle.
 Although he was lightly-framed at 166 cm and 61 kg, Topping was a born forward.
 His ability to read the play, his anticipation, marking strength and accuracy made him a dangerous proposition anywhere near the goals.
 He was also a plucky type who stood his ground under any sort of intimidation.
 This trait invariably brought him under the notice of the umpires.

 George ran out onto Princes Park for his first senior game in round 10 of 1902, against St Kilda.
 The Blues won by 23 points, and he impressed his coach enough to hold his place for the remainder of the year.
 By 1906 George had racked up almost 50 games, and was a recognised star by the time Carlton qualified for our first-ever VFL Grand Final against Fitzroy.